react4j/react4j/docs/arez.md

 title: Arez
 ---

-**WARNING**: This document is no longer up to date.
-We hope to fix this in the medium term.

 The combination of [Arez](https://arez.github.io) and React4j creates a powerful toolkit.
 Arez manages the application state and React4j transforms the application state into a view.
-The React4jArez library provides the mechanisms for synchronizing the application state with the view.
-Both React4j and Arez are based on functional principles and trade higher memory usage for faster execution speed.
+React4j and Arez are based on functional principles and trade higher memory usage for faster execution speed.

 React reduces the number of expensive DOM updates through the use of a virtual DOM.
 The application builds a future view and this is reconciled against the current view and any differences are applied to the DOM.